yacineessid/yacineessid/README.md

 ###

-<p align="left">My name is Yacine  and I'm a Frontend developer</p>
+<h3 align="left">My name is Yacine  and I'm a Frontend developer</h3>

 ###

-<h2 align="left">My curiosity and thirst for knowledge drive me to constantly seek out new challenges and opportunities to grow.
+<p align="left">My curiosity and thirst for knowledge drive me to constantly seek out new challenges and opportunities to grow.
 I thrive in environments that encourage innovation and experimentation, where I can push the boundaries of what's possible and learn from every experience.
-Whether it's mastering a new programming language, exploring emerging technologies, or tackling complex problems, I'm always eager to expand my skill set and embrace the next big challenge.</h2>
+Whether it's mastering a new programming language, exploring emerging technologies, or tackling complex problems, I'm always eager to expand my skill set and embrace the next big challenge.</p>

 ###